 National space standards

-The national space standard deals with internal space within new dwellings and is suitable for application across all tenures.
+The national minimum space standard deals with internal space within new dwellings and is suitable for application across all tenures.
 It sets out requirements for the gross internal floor area of new dwellings at a defined level of occupancy as well as floor areas and dimensions for key parts of the home, notably bedrooms, storage and floor to ceiling height.
 However, these can only be applied where there is a local plan policy based on evidenced local need and where the viability of the development is not compromised.

 The Planning Practice Guidance states that where a need for internal space standards is identified local authorities should take account of need (based on evidence on the size and type of dwellings currently being built), viability of imposing the standards, and timing to allow a reasonable transitional period.
 Government guidance can be found here.

 - the dwelling provides at least the gross internal floor area and built-in storage area set out in the table below;